franziskuskiefer/pq-tls-draft/draft-kiefer-pq-tls.md

            opaque Q[sidh_coordinate_length];
        } UncompressedPointRepresentation;

-X is as described in {{RFC7748}}.
+X is the public point from x25519 or x448  as described in {{RFC7748}}.
-S, P, and Q are the binary representations three field elements from the public SIDH key values in network byte order.
+S, P, and Q are the binary representations of three field elements over GF(p503^2) and GF(p751^2) respectively from the public SIDH key values in network byte order.
-TODO: how long is that?
-TODO: SIDH key validation
+Elements over GF(p503) are encoded in 63 octets in little endian format, i.e., the least significant octet is located in the lowest memory address.
+Elements (a+b\*i) over GF(p503^2), where a and b are defined over GF(p503), are encoded as {a, b}, with a in the lowest memory portion.
+GF(p751) is accordingly encoded into 94 octets.
+All values in the struct are encoded without length prefixes or separators.

+Implementers SHOULD perform the checks to verify the SIDH public key as specified in Section 9 of {{eSIDH}}.

 # ECDHE-SIDH Shared Secret Calculation

 The ECDHE and SIDH shared secrets are calculated independently.
 The shared secret for ECDHE-SIDH is then the concatenation of the ECDHE and the SIDH shared secrets.
+For x25519sidh503 for example this is

+    secret = x25519_secret || sidh_secret

 ## ECDHE shared secret calculation
 The ECDHE shared secret calculation is performed as described in {{TLS13}} Section 7.4.2.

 ## SIDH shared secret calculation
 The SIDH shared secret is calculated as described in {{eSIDH}} Section 6.
-TODO: describe.
+The result is an element in GF(p^2).

 # Security Considerations

+The security of SIDH is not well understood at this point.
+Therefore the security of the ECDHE-SIDH handshake MUST NOT rely on the security of SIDH.
+The security of the described key exchange relies on the security, in particular the collision resistence, of the used key-derivation function.
+TLS 1.3 uses HKDF as defined in {{RFC5869}} as key-derivation function.
+It is therefore important the hash function used in HKDF is collision-resistant.
-TODO: This is at least as secure as the used ECDH.
+With these assumptions ECDHE-SIDH is at least as secure as the used ECDHE.

 # IANA Considerations